Zeuxtronic/Vape-v4-forked/README.md

   Originally created by 7GrandDad/xylex, ajusted by me.
 </h2>

+## Improvements
+This is, of course, a fork.
+This was made because vapev4 doesnt get updated that much anymore and alot of vapev4 forks are shit (VW) or outdated

+Improvements includes:
+tldr

 ## Usage
 1. Download the specific scripting utility of your choice.
 2. Execute the provided loadstring below.